WICG/trust-token-api/README.md

 ```

 If there are no tokens available for the given issuer, the returned promise rejects with with an error.
-Otherwise, it  invokes the Privacy Pass redemption protocol for an issuer, and send the token to the issuer.
+Otherwise, it  invokes the Privacy Pass redemption protocol for an issuer, and sends the token to the issuer.
 The result of this protocol is an object called a Signed Redemption Record (SRR):

 ```